-- Smart planning to make clinician tasks easier, for instance: same handed patient or operating rooms reduce wasted time and potential for medical error.
-Wider and/or secondary circulation arteries facilitate unit isolation and screening activities. - Increased infusion of outside air into the general indoor air supply not only reduces allergens and asthmagens, but improves cognitive function and productivity. - Access to views of nature in workplace and care environments.
-Views and daylighting not only shorten the ALOS for patients, but reduce stress and errors for working medical and support staff.
+- Smart planning to make clinician tasks easier, for instance: Same-handed patient or operating rooms reduce wasted time and potential for medical error.
+Wider and/or secondary circulation arteries facilitate unit isolation and screening activities. - Increased infusion of outside air into the general indoor air supply not only reduces allergens and asthmagens, but improves cognitive function and productivity.